Waro (noun): coal, charcoal, carbon

 With the mānuka honey industry taking off and the Paris Agreement causing carbon prices to increase, earning an income from planting native trees may become lucrative.
 Māori land owners interested in sustainable development options are looking at native forest carbon farming to compliment other economic, environmental and cultural benefits flowing from letting indigenous plants grow on the whenua again.

-This three-year research project aims to identify the opportunities and barriers for Māori land that could be used for native plant reforestation and carbon farming.
+This research project aims to identify the opportunities and barriers for Māori land that could be used for native plant reforestation and carbon farming.

 This site includes information about the project, but more importantly, resources to provide accurate, user-friendly information to landowners.